ElectronSutra/venture/pages/character-creation/twenty-questions.md

 ### 8. What do you deeply desire, and how does it conflict with your duty?

-The Princes of the Earth are greedy and sneaky bastards, to a one.
+The Princes of the Earth are greedy bastards, to a one.
 Oh sure, some of them become monks, and some of them are good people, but all of them _want_ something.
 They all have a _goal_.

 Your goal is something that you will fight for that is not your duty.
 In fact,